dandavison/delta/README.v0.2.0.md

             Name of delta features to use (space-separated).
 A feature is a named collection of delta options in ~/.gitconfig.
 See FEATURES section [default: ]
         --syntax-theme <syntax-theme>
             The code syntax-highlighting theme to use.
-Use --list-syntax-themes to demo available themes.
+Use --show-syntax-themes to demo available themes.
 If the syntax- highlighting theme is not set using this option, it will be taken from the BAT_THEME environment variable, if that contains a valid theme name. --syntax-theme=none disables all syntax highlighting [env:
             BAT_THEME=base16]